SAP/sanitizer-checker/README.md

 # SemAttack: Generating Sanitizer Bypasses for Client-Side JavaScript

-This repository contains source code for SemAttack, a framework which uses symbolic string analysis to evaluate the security of client-side JavaScript sanitizer functions.
+This repository contains source code for SemAttack, a framework which uses symbolic string analysis to evaluate the security of JavaScript sanitizer functions as a protection mechanism against client-side cross-site-scripting.

 ## Introduction